tk0802kim/Analysis-of-Nursing-Data/README.md

+This is a work in progress to learn, practice, and showcase my data science skills.
+Thanks for visiting!

 # Analysis-of-Nursing-Data

 How can we attract more registered nurses to our state/city/institution?
 What can we do with availiable data to give us actionable insights?